tzidar/tzidar.github.io/about.md

 ## This Site

-I thought having a personal website could be interesting.
-I don't have any web experience so I copied it from from my former SeatGeek boss.
+I thought a personal website could be interesting side project.
+But, I didn't have any web experience so I copied it from from my former SeatGeek boss.
 His words- "You can fork it, star it, or just plain poke around it" [on GitHub](https://github.com/clarkbk/clarkbk.github.io).
 Here are some of the things that I used:

 * [Namecheap](https://www.namecheap.com) for domain registration
 * [CloudFlare](https://www.cloudflare.com) for fast, free DNS